Take Action

 Protect Cocanarup

 Cocanarup Timber Reserve is one of the most important breeding sites for endangered Ngolyenoks (Carnaby’s Black Cockatoos).
 It is made up of large, ancient Salmon gums and up to 100 pairs of Carnaby’s use the hollows of these trees to breed.
-An exploration mining permit for this area is currently being reviewed by the WA Minister for Mines & Petroleum, Hon Bill Johnston.
-Now is the time to act.
-Urge the Minister to reject the mining permit and protect Cocanarup!
+The EPA are currently seeking input about whether to undertake an environmental assessment of a lithium mining exploration application by Bulletin Resources Ltd.

 Visit your MP